-Welcome fren!
 We know there’s a ton of confusing info to absorb when learning about what Bitcoin is.
 But that’s why we’re here, to supply top tier, clear content that helps you learn.
 One question that comes up frequently is: is Bitcoin cryptocurrency?
-It’s a fundamental thing being able to define the differences between the two, so let’s dig deep into it and explain (simply) why Bitcoin is a cryptocurrency… but also why there’s still a huge void between the two.

 Is Bitcoin Cryptocurrency?

-Do not touch them.
+Do not touch them!

-A big error many new comers make is to assume that Bitcoin is “competing” with all these other cryptocurrencies when in actual fact, most of them don’t even attempt to do the same thing Bitcoin does.
 It would be like saying that a gold bar is competing with Apple.
 Dumb thinking.
 It’s also very rare that other educators point this out too.
-It’s almost like they have some sort of vested interest in shilling you their next shitcoin or grifting trading fees off you 🤷
+It’s almost like they have some sort of vested interest in shilling you their next altcoin or grifting trading fees off you.

 While there are a handful of cryptocurrencies that claim to be “actual competitors”, Bitcoin is by orders of magnitude the undisputed king and the only serious contender for digital scarcity.
-All of these other challengers have long since crashed to a mere fraction of what Bitcoin is which is why the second rule of shitcoins is you do not touch them!
+All of these other challengers have long since crashed to a mere fraction of what Bitcoin is which is why the second rule of altcoins is you do not touch them!

 >> Deeper Dive: Bitcoin, Not Crypto

 When it comes to networks (computer networks, social networks and now monetary networks), the first mover advantage is key and it’s absolutely a “winner takes all” area.
-Bitcoin has the biggest network, the best security and the best liquidity and trying to overcome that Network Effect now, a decade plus in is basically impossible at this point.
+Bitcoin has the biggest network, the best security and the best liquidity and trying to overcome that Network Effect now, a decade plus in, is basically impossible at this point.
 As such, Bitcoin won’t ever be replaced by another coin.

 The rest of the cryptocurrencies out there are blazing their own trails in completely different fields like gaming, identity, DNS and more.
 While we don’t recommend touching them (we’re laser eye focused on Bitcoin here), it’s also important to know that most of them aren’t even trying to compete with Bitcoin, they’re completely different things.

-Read More: What’s The Difference Between Bitcoin And Cryptocurrency?
+>> Read More: What’s The Difference Between Bitcoin And Cryptocurrency?

 What Is A Cryptocurrency?